 Environmental risk factors

-Military service – may due to exposure to certain metals or chemicals, traumatic injuries, viral infections and intense exertion
+Smoking – greatest for women, particularly after menopause Military service – may due to exposure to certain metals or chemicals, traumatic injuries, viral infections and intense exertion Environmental toxin exposure – exposure to lead or other toxic substances may increase risk for ALS

 Symptoms and Diagnosis